kaob1991/pands-project2021/README.md

 ### Plotting Analysis

 Following the summary analysis I then moved onto plotting the variables using a histogram.
-This will display the variables in an easy-to-read graphic that shows the frequency that individual variables appear in the dataframe.
+This will display the variables in an easy-to-read graphic that shows the frequency that individual variables appear in the data frame.

 I used the following sample code, making changes to color and labels as appropriate to adequately differentiate the variables.